r-rudra/tidycells/dev-notes.md

 **Reason** : xml2 and httr failed to installed due to system dependency (libxml2, libssl/openssl)

-**Note** : Neither of these errors (or notes) are attributable to package as they failed because of induced system dependency or optional package dependency.
+**Note** : Neither of these errors (or notes) are attributable to the package as they failed because of induced system dependency or optional package dependency.

 ### Dependency Explained